jjball13/examples/README.md

-I have committed the 2 files to demonstrate each my HTML/CSS and Jacascript knowledge to this point.
+I have committed the 2 files to demonstrate each my HTML/CSS and Javascript knowledge to this point.
 ========